You Knew Them Then, Where Are They Now? Revisiting The Cast Of "Now & Then"

-Knock three times on the ceiling because Now and Then is finally on Netflix, and oh, honey honey, it’s been a while.
-The seminal 1995 coming-of-age classic has been unavailable to stream until now, and believe me, it’s definitely worth a re-watch — you might be surprised at how dark it actually was.
+Knock three times on the ceiling because Now and Then is a whole adult.
+The seminal 1995 coming-of-age classic turns 25 this year, and it’s definitely worth a re-watch — you might be surprised at how dark it actually was.

 Written by I. Marlene King (who would go on to create Pretty Little Liars) and directed by Lesli Linka Glatter, Now and Then followed four friends — Samantha (Gaby Hoffmann), Teeny (Thora Birch), Roberta (Christina Ricci), and Chrissy (Ashley Aston Moore) during a life-altering summer in 1970 Indiana, their budding teenage turmoil mirroring the shifting cultural landscape of the time.
 That’s the “then.”
 Bookending the action is the “now,” aka 1991, when the four — now played by Demi Moore, Melanie Griffith, Rosie O’Donnell and Rita Wilson, respectively — reunite for the birth of Chrissy’s first child, and finally solve the mystery of “Dear Johnny.”